Best Pediatric Nurse Practitioner Programs in New York

 Online & Campus Based - Visit Website

-The University of Rochester's Pediatric Nurse Practitioner program prepares advanced nursing professionals to deliver comprehensive healthcare for children across diverse settings.
-Students gain expertise in providing comprehensive care from well-child screenings to managing complex pediatric health conditions.
-The program equips graduates to address critical pediatric health challenges, including behavioral issues like ADHD and developmental screenings.
-Professionals can work in primary care offices, schools, hospitals, and specialty practices, offering holistic care that supports children's physical and mental well-being.
+The University of Rochester's Pediatric Nurse Practitioner hybrid program prepares advanced nursing professionals to deliver comprehensive healthcare for children across diverse settings.
+This program focuses on holistic care from well-child screenings to managing complex pediatric conditions, including behavioral health issues like ADHD.
+Graduates gain expertise to work in primary care offices, schools, hospitals, and specialty practices.
+The program offers multiple degree pathways and prepares students for national certification.
+As a master's level program, it requires entrance exams as part of admissions.

 BSN to MSN - Pediatric/Neonatal Nurse Practitioner (Neonatal)